-COURSE NAME CLOCK HOURS SECTION Name LECTURE LAB EXTERNSHIP Instructional Hours NAH-102 Introduction to Healthcare 17.5 24.5 0 42 NAP-104 Basic Nursing and Personal Care Skills 14 38.5 0 52.5 NAR-112 Restorative Care 3.5 9 0 12.5 NAB-116 Behavioral Health and Social Service 3 4 0 7 NAC-140 Care of Cognitively Impaired Clients (Residents) 2 4 0 6 TOTAL: 40 80 0 120
+SECTION CLOCK HOURS

+INSTRUCTIONAL

+NUMBER NAME LECTURE LAB EXTERNSHIP HOURS

-NAH-102 - Introduction to Heath Care
+NAH-102 Introduction to Heath Care 17.5 24.5 0 42.0

+NAP-104 Basic Nursing and Personal Care 14.0 38.5 0 52.5

+Skills

+NAR-112 Restorative Care 3.5 9.0 0 12.5

+NAB-116 Behavioral Health and Social Service 3.0 4.0 0 7.0

+Needs

+NAC-140 Care of Cognitively Impaired Clients 2.0 4.0 0 6.0

+Total: 40.0 80.0 0 120

+NAH-102: Introduction to Heath Care

-In Introduction to Heath Care, students are introduced to the role and function of a nurse aide, communication skills, infection control, safety/emergency, client's rights, and client's independence.
+In this section students are introduced to the role and function of a nurse aide, communication skills, infection control, safety/emergency, client's rights, and client's independence.
 This section will help to give students a better understanding of some health care terms, job duties of a nurse aide, and a better understanding of a client.
 In the role and function unit, students are taught what is expected of nurse aides, different employment options, and Act 13/Act 14.
-Students then are taught about communication skills, effective communication, and cultural diversity, as well as talks about infection control, the importance of hand washing, and personal protective equipment.
-Safety and emergency are taught while the instructor teaches students proper body mechanics, safety for clients, and disaster procedures.
-The instructor also teaches a client's rights and independence.
+Students then are taught about communication skills, effective communication, and cultural diversity in unit 2.
+Unit 3 talks about infection control, the importance of hand washing, and personal protective equipment.
+Safety and emergency in unit 4 teaches students proper body mechanics, safety for clients, and disaster procedures.
+Unit 5 and 6 discuss a client's rights and independence.
 Students are taught to demonstrate behavior that maintains a client's rights and to promote a client's independence that prevent abuse.
-(17.5 Lecture Hours - 24.5 Lab Hours)

-NAP-104 - BASIC NURSING AND PERSONAL CARE SKILLS Basic Nursing and Personal Care Skills contains information on nutrition, identifying and reporting conditions of the body systems, a client's environment, personal care, and care for a client in death and dying.
+NAP-104: Basic Nursing and Personal Care Skills

+Section 2 contains information on nutrition, identifying and reporting conditions of the body systems, a client's environment, personal care, and care for a client in death and dying.
 Students are taught how about modified diets for client's, how to document meal completion, and practice feeding a client.
-Students are taught to identify and report abnormal signs and symptoms of common diseases and conditions of the body systems.
+In unit 2, students identify and report abnormal signs and symptoms of common diseases and conditions of the body systems.
 A client's environment teaches students to keep the environment safe, report unsafe conditions, and reporting anything to keep a client's environment safe.
 The personal care unit is where students learn about bathing, nail care, catheter care, and how to accurately measure and record.
-The student is also taught how to deal and care for a client who is dying, along with teaching about postmortem care.
-(14 Lecture Hours - 38.5 Lab Hours)
+Unit 5 teaches students how to deal and care for a client who is dying, along with teaching about postmortem care.

-NAR-112 - RESTORATIVE CARE
+NAR-112: Restorative Care

-Restorative Care discusses the principles of restorative care.
+Section 3 discusses the principles of restorative care.
 Restorative care helps clients to assist in bowel and bladder training, assist in activities of daily living, proper use of assistive devices, and assist with passive/active range of motion.
 Students are taught the importance of restorative care and how to assist clients with proper techniques.
-(3.5 Lecture Hours - 9 Lab Hours)

-NAB-116 - BEHAVIORAL HEALTH AND SOCIAL SERVICE NEEDS Behavioral Health and Social Service Needs teaches students about the psychosocial effects of aging and the disease process.
+NAB-116: Behavioral Health and Social Service Needs

+Section 4 teaches students about the psychosocial effects of aging and the disease process.
 This unit teaches students how to interact and promote care for a client who may have some behavioral health diagnoses or social service needs.
-(3 Lecture Hours - 4 Lab Hours)